Adam Nathaniel Furman

-Adam Nathaniel Furman (born November 1982) is a British artist, designer, writer, and academic.
+Adam Nathaniel Furman (born November 1982) is a British architect, artist, and academic.
 Furman specialises in work characterised by bright colours, bold patterns and ornaments.
 He coined the term New London Fabulous.

 Early life

 Furman was born at St Mary's Hospital in Paddington to an Argentine father and a German-Japanese mother, both Jewish, and raised in North London near Finchley Road.
 Furman attended Highgate School.

 In 2001, Furman enrolled in a foundation course at Central Saint Martins.
 He went on to study at the Architectural Association (AA), graduating in 2008.
 This was followed by further graduate studies at the AA.